Tianqi-Yao/React_recipe_sharing_website/README.md

 There are three test user in seed file and test name is testuser1@email.com  password 123456

+# about imagemagick
+We use imagemagick to add a watermark to each user's uploaded image.
+This protects the copyright of our website.

 # google login
 The google login auth can only use in domain localhost, for we don't have a custom domain the firebase can't auth the domain.
 So the google sign can't use in the aws